dazivo/docker/README.md

-#docker
+# docker

-This repository contains mainly dockerfile for building docker images.
-Its main purpose is a convenient trying out third party projects and learning docker.
+This repository contains mainly dockerfiles.
+Its main purpose is try learn docker and trying out third party projects.